cakebaker/lessnoise/Readme.md

 * automatically click on the "x new tweets" bar
 * bypass the t.co URL shortener
 * show expanded URLs
+* highlight tweets that mention the logged-in user

 ## Installation